OpenEvalProject/evals/manuscripts/elife-88591/v1/manuscript.md

 Finally, the Environment object will return an observation vector that contains arbitrarily processed information about the states of the Environment and Effector objects.
 These can usually be passed on to the policy ANN as input to perform the next forward pass.
 The Environment may maintain a delay buffer, which stores state information for a certain time (according to the Δp and Δv parameters, Figure 2), allowing the observation vector to be fed time-delayed state information.
 The Environment also outputs an information dictionary, which contains all the instantaneous (i.e., non-delayed) states from the Environment, Effector, Skeleton, and Muscle objects.
 This allows the user to monitor the true state of the MotorNet model at each timestep.

-## Object structure
+#### Object structure

 The classes presented above rely on each other to function correctly.
 Consequently, they must be declared in a sensible order, so that each object instance retains as attribute the object instances on which they rely.
 This leads to a hierarchical class structure, where each instance lives in the computer memory in a nested fashion with other instances, as laid out in Figure 3b.
 Note that this does not mean that each class is a subclass of the class that contains it, but that each contained class is saved as an attribute of the container class.
 The outermost class is an Environment object, which itself is a subclass of gymnasium’s Env class.
 The Environment, Effector, Skeleton, and Muscle objects are also torch.nn.Module subclasses.
 The Policy objects are distinct, in that they do not hold any other MotorNet object as attribute.
 This independence allows users to create their own neural networks without having to rely on MotorNet’s Policy object, which allows for more freedom for the user to design any policy that PyTorch can create.

-## Biomechanical properties of the effector
+### Biomechanical properties of the effector

 The modular structure detailed above allows MotorNet to flexibly compute detailed biomechanical properties of Effector objects, such as arbitrary muscle paths (Nijhof and Kouwenhoven, 2000), geometry-dependent moment arms (Murray et al., 1995; Sherman et al., 2013), non-linear muscle activations, and passive force production from muscle stretch (Cheng, 2000; Millard et al., 2013; Thelen, 2003).
 This enables training ANNs on motor tasks whose dynamics are highly non-linear and close to biological reality.
 In this section, we illustrate some of these biomechanical properties implemented by MotorNet effectors using specific examples.
 These properties are well characterized in the biology and are often implemented in realistic biomechanical simulation software.

-## Assessing moment arms with a simple point-mass effector
+#### Assessing moment arms with a simple point-mass effector

 The geometrical path – fixation body(s) and fixation point(s) on that body – of each Muscle object can be declared by the user, allowing for arbitrary linkage between muscles and bones (see Methods section ‘Biomechanical properties of the effector’, Nijhof and Kouwenhoven, 2000).
 Using geometric first principles (Sherman et al., 2013), the Effector object can then calculate the moment arm of forces produced, which is defined for each muscle as the change in value of the DoF of the skeleton for a given change in the muscle’s length (Murray et al., 1995; Sherman et al., 2013).
 In lay terms, this is the capacity of a muscle to produce a torque on a joint based on the muscle’s pulling angle on the bones forming that joint.
 The relationship between pull angle and torque can intuitively be understood using a door as an example: it is easier to push a door when pushing with an angle orthogonal to that door than in a near-parallel angle to that door.

 Moment arms generally vary depending on the positional configuration of the Effector.
 To illustrate this, let us consider a simple case of a point-mass skeleton (one fixation body) with four muscles attached to it in a ‘X’ configuration (Figure 4a).
-When the point-mass is positioned in the centre of the workspace space (red position in Figure 4a, b), any muscle pulling will change the position of the point-mass equally in the x dimension and in the y dimension.
-Note that x and y are the DoFs of the point-mass skeleton since they do not have hinge joints.
-In contrast, if the point-mass is positioned below the central position (x=0,y=−0.9; black position in Figure 4a), a pull from for example, the lower left muscle will produce a greater change in the x dimension than in the y dimension because of the different muscle alignment (Figure 4b).
+When the point-mass is positioned in the centre of the workspace space (red position in Figure 4a, b), any muscle pulling will change the position of the point-mass equally in the $x$ dimension and in the $y$ dimension.
+Note that $x$ and $y$ are the DoFs of the point-mass skeleton since they do not have hinge joints.
+In contrast, if the point-mass is positioned below the central position ($x=0,y=−0.9$; black position in Figure 4a), a pull from for example, the lower left muscle will produce a greater change in the $x$ dimension than in the $y$ dimension because of the different muscle alignment (Figure 4b).

 ![Figure 4.](https://cdn.elifesciences.org/articles/88591/elife-88591-fig4-v1.jpg)

 **Figure 4.:** (a) Schematic of a point-mass in two positional configurations within a square workspace.
 The point-mass Skeleton was linked to four muscles in a ‘X’ configuration. (b) Moment arm values for the lower left muscle for each of the positional configurations represented in (a), with respect to x and y. (c) Complete moment arm function over the position space for each muscle (columns) and with respect to each degrees of freedom (DoF).
 The upper and lower rows indicate the moment arm with respect to the x and y positions, respectively. (d) Moment arms of a mono-articular extensor muscle on an arm26. (e) Moment arms of a bi-articular flexor muscle on an arm26. (f) Passive drift in endpoint position of an arm26 similar to Figure 1c due to passive force developed by overstretch Hill-type muscles.

 The moment arm can then be calculated for all possible positions in the workspace, as represented by the solid black square in Figure 4a.
 This can be done for each of the four muscles, and each of the two DoFs, resulting in eight moment arms (Figure 4c).
 We can see that each moment arm forms a slightly bent hyperplane.
 Importantly, for each hyperplane the diagonal with constant moment arm lines up with the path formed by the muscle when the point-mass is at the centre of the workspace.
-For instance, the moment arm of the upper right muscle is identical when the point-mass is in position (x=1,y=1) and in position (−1,−1).
-This is true both with respect to the x DoF (Figure 4c, upper row, leftmost axis) and with respect to the y DoF (Figure 4c, lower row, leftmost axis).
+For instance, the moment arm of the upper right muscle is identical when the point-mass is in position ($x=1,y=1$) and in position $(−1,−1)$.
+This is true both with respect to the $x$ DoF (Figure 4c, upper row, leftmost axis) and with respect to the $y$ DoF (Figure 4c, lower row, leftmost axis).
 Note also that muscles whose shortening leads to an increase in the DoF considered – or inversely whose lengthening leads to a decrease in the DoF – express negative moment arms.
-For instance, a shortening of the lower right muscle would lead to an increase in the x DoF and a decrease in the y DoF.
+For instance, a shortening of the lower right muscle would lead to an increase in the $x$ DoF and a decrease in the $y$ DoF.
 Or more plainly, a pull from the lower right muscle would bring the point-mass closer to the lower right corner of the workspace.
-This leads to the negative moment arm of that muscle with respect to x (Figure 4c, upper row) and positive moment arm with respect to y (lower row).
+This leads to the negative moment arm of that muscle with respect to $x$ (Figure 4c, upper row) and positive moment arm with respect to $y$ (lower row).

-## Moment arms with a two-joint arm
+#### Moment arms with a two-joint arm

 To consider a more complex effector, we assessed the moment arm of two muscles wrapping around a two-joint arm skeleton.
 We first assessed a mono-articular muscle, that is, a muscle that spans only one joint – here, the elbow.
 As expected, the moment arm of that muscle with respect to the shoulder joint is always null (black arrows, Figure 4d) regardless of the joint configuration since the muscle does not span that joint.
 In contrast, the moment arm with respect to the elbow joint varies as the elbow joint angle changes.
 Finally, as expected from an extensor muscle, the moment arm is positive, indicating that the elbow angle would decrease as the muscle shortens.

 In comparison, a bi-articular muscle’s moment arm is non-zero with respect to both joints (Figure 4e).
 This also leads the moment arms with respect to each joint to show a small interaction as the other joint’s angle changes, as indicated by a slight ‘bend’ in the hyperplane (black arrows, Figure 4e).
 Finally, as expected for a bi-articular flexor muscle, the moment arms are negative with respect to both joints, indicating that muscle shortening would result in an increase in joint angle.

-## Passive drift with Hill-type muscles
+#### Passive drift with Hill-type muscles

 Finally, we assessed the positional drift induced by passive forces of Hill-type muscle models (Millard et al., 2013; Thelen, 2003) in an arm26 effector model.
 We initialized the model’s starting position at fixed intervals across the range of possible joint angles, resulting in a grid of 21-by-21 possible starts.
 We then simulated the effector with null inputs for 200 ms and plotted the drift in the arm’s endpoint position from its original position.
 Because the model received no input, all forces produced are due to the passive component of the Hill-type muscles, which occurs when the muscle is stretched beyond its slack length (Cheng, 2000; Millard et al., 2013; Thelen, 2003).
 We can see that drift is negligible at the centre of the joint space but starts to increase towards the edge (Figure 4f), indicating that the associated joint configurations lead to overstretched muscle lengths and resulting in passive force production.
 Note that since this phenomenon is dependent on the slack length value of each muscle, which is user-defined, the presence of passive drift is dependent on the user’s modelling choices.

-## Training ANNs to produce naturalistic behaviour
+### Training ANNs to produce naturalistic behaviour

 Now that we can implement biomechanically realistic effectors, we next assessed whether a policy ANN can learn a complex control policy to move those effectors using backpropagation (Jordan and Rumelhart, 1992; Rumelhart et al., 1986).
 A typical way to ensure the computation learnt by an ANN is functionally meaningful is to test its out-of-distribution generalization.
-To assess this, we trained a one-layer RNN with n=110 GRUs controlling an arm26 model to perform reaching movements in 0.8 s simulations using the following paradigm.
+To assess this, we trained a one-layer RNN with $n=110$ GRUs controlling an arm26 model to perform reaching movements in 0.8 s simulations using the following paradigm.
 Starting positions and targets were randomly drawn from a uniform distribution across the full joint space.
 Movements were to be delayed until the occurrence of a visual ‘go’ cue randomly drawn from a uniform distribution spanning the full simulation window.
-The appearance of the go-cue reached the RNN as input after a delay corresponding to the visual feedback delay, which was set at Δv=50 ms (Figure 2; Dimitriou et al., 2013; Pruszynski et al., 2010).
+The appearance of the go-cue reached the RNN as input after a delay corresponding to the visual feedback delay, which was set at $Δ_{v}=50$ ms (Figure 2; Dimitriou et al., 2013; Pruszynski et al., 2010).
 In half of trials, no go-cue was provided (catch trial), in which case the task effectively reduced to a postural control task.
 A 100-ms endpoint mechanical perturbation, whose orientation, magnitude, and time were also randomly drawn occurred in half of trials, independently of whether the trial was a catch trial or not.
 Importantly, the perturbation magnitude was drawn from a uniform distribution ranging between 0 and 4 N. If the perturbation occurred during a catch trial, the distribution ranged between 0 and 8 N. Therefore, the training protocol used for this task largely differed from section ‘Training an ANN to perform a centre-out reaching task against a curl field’ in that the networks are exposed to a wide range of mechanical perturbations with varying characteristics.

-The network was trained using the following loss:L=∑t=1TLtT+λ‖W‖2Lt=α Ltp+ βLtm+ γ LthLtp={0,  ‖xt−xt∗‖2<r ‖xt−xt∗‖1, elseLtm=(ut⊤f‖f‖22)2(1)Lth=ht⊤htn+κht˙⊤ht˙n
+The network was trained using the following loss:

+$$
+L=\frac{\sumt=1TL_{t}}{T}+\lambda‖W‖_{2}
+$$

+$$
+L_{t}=\alpha L_{t}^{p}+ \betaL_{t}^{m}+ \gamma L_{t}^{h}
+$$

+$$
+L_{t}^{p}={0,  ‖x_{t}−x_{t}^{∗}‖_{2}<r ‖x_{t}−x_{t}^{∗}‖_{1}, else
+$$

+$$
+L_{t}^{m}=(u_{t}^{⊤}\frac{f}{‖f‖_{2}^{2}})^{2}
+$$

+$$
+L_{t}^{h}=\frac{h_{t}^{⊤}h_{t}}{n}+κ\frac{h_{t}˙^{⊤}h_{t}˙}{n}
+$$

-With L the global loss including a kernel regularization term with penalty coefficient λ=10e-6, and W the kernel weight matrix of the RNN’s hidden layer.
-The operators ‖⋅‖1 and ‖⋅‖2 indicate the L1 and L2 vector norm, respectively.
-Lt is the instantaneous loss at time t, with coefficients α=2,β=5,γ=0.1.
-Ltp is the positional penalty at time t, with xt,xt∗ the position and desired position (target) vector, respectively, and r=0.01 the target radius.
-Ltm is the muscle activation penalty at time t, with ut,f two vectors representing muscle activations at time t and maximum isometric force, respectively.
-Finally, Lth is the network hidden activity penalty at time t, with ht the n-elements vector of GRU hidden activity, ht˙ its time derivative, and κ=0.05.
+With $L$ the global loss including a kernel regularization term with penalty coefficient $\lambda=10e^{-6}$, and $W$ the kernel weight matrix of the RNN’s hidden layer.
+The operators $‖⋅‖_{1}$ and $‖⋅‖_{2}$ indicate the L1 and L2 vector norm, respectively. $L_{t}$ is the instantaneous loss at time $t$, with coefficients $\alpha=2,\beta=5,\gamma=0.1$. $L_{t}^{p}$ is the positional penalty at time $t$, with $x_{t},x_{t}^{∗}$ the position and desired position (target) vector, respectively, and $r=0.01$ the target radius. $L_{t}^{m}$ is the muscle activation penalty at time $t$, with $u_{t},f$ two vectors representing muscle activations at time $t$ and maximum isometric force, respectively.
+Finally, $L_{t}^{h}$ is the network hidden activity penalty at time $t$, with $h_{t}$ the $n$-elements vector of GRU hidden activity, $h_{t}˙$ its time derivative, and $κ=0.05$.
 While superficially this loss appears complex, a direct relationship to biology can be drawn for all terms.
 Essentially, this loss enforces the control policy to be learned using a simple, straightforward rule (get to the target), while promoting low metabolic cost from network input connectivity (cost on kernel norm), from the muscles (cost on activation, scaled by muscle strength), and from network activity (cost on hidden activity and its derivative to discourage oscillatory regimes).

-Behavioural performance on a training set can be seen in Figure 5a, with trials with a large perturbation (>3N) highlighted in blue.
+Behavioural performance on a training set can be seen in Figure 5a, with trials with a large perturbation ($>3N$) highlighted in blue.
 This illustrates the rich variability of the training set, encouraging the RNN to learn computationally potent and generalizable solutions to the control problem given the sensorimotor feedback provided (Figure 2).
 Despite this variability, the loss value decreased smoothly (Figure 5b).

 ![Figure 5.](https://cdn.elifesciences.org/articles/88591/elife-88591-fig5-v1.jpg)